Dasharo/docs/docs/kb/capsule-updates-overview.md

 ### Embedded Flashing Code

 Firmware reads and writes system flash chip as part of its normal operation.
-Capsule update mechanism reuses very same code to switch to a different firmware image.
+Capsule update mechanism reuses the very same code to switch to a different firmware image.

 This way the means for firmware update are always there and require only minimal extra input to submit the capsule for an update.